linnovate/mean/README.md

 > <script type="text/javascript" src="/modules/aggregated.js?group=header"></script>

 ###Settings Object
-The settings object is a persistance object that is stored in the packages collection and allows for saving persistant information per package such as configuration options or admin settings for the package.
+The settings object is a persistence object that is stored in the packages collection and allows for saving persistent information per package such as configuration options or admin settings for the package.

   Receives two arguments the first being the settings object the second is a callback function